 The degree of stress we experience on a daily basis might be a cultural norm, but personal priorities, personal choices and our purposeful reactions to stress can limit the negative health effects of stress.

 Pick a few of these suggestions below to reduce stress in your life and promote health and healing in your body.

-- Spiritual Triathlon.
+- Spiritual triathlon.
 This is my personal method for keeping my focus throughout the day.
-Every morning when I wake up I spend 5 minutes saying all that I am grateful for, 5 minutes in prayer and 5 minutes reading my Bible or something inspirational.
+Every morning when I wake up, I spend five minutes saying all that I am grateful for, five minutes in healing prayer, and five minutes reading my Bible or something inspirational.